Rajoooooo/Salesforce-Capstone/README.md

 I followed the same exact steps for the remaining custom objects: Booking, Booking Guest, Travel Package, Payment, Employee, and Feedback.
 Creating these tabs allows each object to be accessed directly from the Salesforce navigation menu, improving usability and enabling quick access for managing records.

+## Milestone 4: Field & Relationship

+This document summarizes the successful setup and configuration of multiple custom objects within Salesforce to support a travel booking system.
+The key objects configured include: Customer Info, Booking, Booking Guest, Travel Package, Payment, Employee, and Feedback.

+For each object, I created all the necessary fields as per the project requirements, carefully selecting the appropriate data types such as Text, Number, Picklist, Email, Date, Lookup, and Formula.
+Notably, for the Customer Info object, I created fields such as Email, Country, City, and a formula field to calculate Age using the customer's birthdate.
+I used Global Picklist Value Sets for Country and City to maintain consistent dropdown values across related objects.

+In addition, I created Custom Tabs for all major objects including Booking, Booking Guest, Travel Package, Payment, Employee, and Feedback, ensuring they are easily accessible in the Salesforce app navigation.

+Overall, this setup establishes a structured and scalable data model that supports a fully functional travel booking system within Salesforce, with consistent picklist usage, calculated fields, and clear user accessibility through tabs.